 There may be something you can do during a pet emergency at home before you ever go to the vet.

-If your pet is bleeding a lot, you will need to apply pressure to her injury while you’re still at home.
+If your pet is bleeding a lot, you will need to apply pressure to their injury while you’re still at home.
 Just be careful, as this may cause your pet to bite.

 If you think your pet may be choking, try to stay calm and call your local veterinarian right away.